Published Date: July 21, 2014

 - Abide by Funeral Services Agreements terms and conditions.

-- Have funeral expenses pre-authorized by an HS representative.
+- Have funeral expenses pre-authorized by a Human Services representative.

 - Funeral homes that have signed the new agreement and are listed at 2012-2016 Funeral Services Association and Funeral Homes can provide funeral services and funds are issued according to the new Funeral Fee Schedule A.